4GeeksAcademy/machine-learning-content/08-3d-cloud/jumpstart-to-aws.md

 Every time you create a user profile it is again the jupyter server that AWS manages, but every time you create a new notebook, app or machine, they will be running on a new EC2 instance each, so you have to be cautious because all your running instances is what will be charged, so make sure to log out or if you are not using an instance, shut it down so that you are not charged.
 The good part is that you can have as many machines running as you want and you have them running in all different environments so you can have an R machine, a Spark machine, a Pytorch machine, a tensorflow machine, among others.

-Reasons to pick SageMakaer Studio:
+Reasons to pick SageMaker Studio:

 - You have more compute power, you can have more machines to run on top of.